RafEissen/Reference/CSS/theory.md

 But if we use `width: auto` (we can just remove `width: 100%`, since `auto` is the default value) the child within the parent box perfectly.
 And that's _regardless_ of the `box-sizing` value.

 ![width_auto](pics/width_auto.png)

+Implicitly, the `height` is also set to `auto`, meaning it is derived from the content.
+Again, `box-sizing` has no effect.